 Table of Contents

-What is the cost of raw food diet for dogs?
+What is the cost to feed raw food diet to dogs?

-Three major ingredients in a raw dog food diet will affect what it costs: muscle meat, organs, and bones.
+Three major ingredients in a DIY raw dog food diet will affect what it costs: muscle meat, organs, and bones.
 Muscle meat is the most costly, averaging $3 or $4 per pound.
-Organs are next on the expense list at about $1 or $2 per pound.
+Organ meat are next on the expense list at about $1 or $2 per pound.
 Last are meaty bones, which cost about .50 per pound.

 While you don’t have to break the bank to feed your dog a raw diet, some still say you will probably spend more than regular dog food.
 However, there are ways to save money when buying raw food for your dog’s diet.

-Many raw food fans have determined the cost of using the top grain-free dog kibble foods.
+Many raw pet food fans have determined the cost of using the top grain-free dog kibble foods.
 First, they determine the weight of one cup of kibble is 4 ounces.
-One person figured out that it costs about $1.65 a day to feed grain-free kibble to a 60-pound dog.
+One person figured out that it costs about $1.65 a day to feed grain-free kibble for a dog with body weight 60-pounds.
 If you change to a raw food diet, it could cost you another $2.30 or day or so, depending on the meats you choose.
 This seems like a lot of money, but it is still only about what a cup of coffee costs.

 Many pet owners find that their dogs have fewer problems with digestion and arthritis on a raw diet, which can lower your vet bills.